William T. Wiseman, Director, Spilman 207

 - Have no obvious disqualifying medical defects.

-- Inform the chairperson of the Department of Aerospace Studies if he or she is a former serviceman or servicewoman or has received previous military schooling (e.g., high school ROTC).
-The student may not be required to complete the entire general military course.
+- Inform the chairperson of the Department of Aerospace Studies if he or she is a former serviceman or servicewoman or has received previous military schooling (e.g., service academy).
+The student may be able to qualify for a waiver for portions of the general military course.

-- AFROTC physical fitness requirements must be met before attending field training.
+- AFROTC physical fitness requirements must be met to complete the program.

 The General Military Course (GMC) represents the first half of the program and it is taken during the Freshman and/or Sophomore (or graduate equivalent) year(s).
 This program allows students to participate in Air Force ROTC for up to two years with no commitment unless on an Air Force ROTC scholarship.
 As a GMC cadet, students will learn more about the Air Force and the historical development of airpower.
 The last half, called the Professional Officer Course is competitive and is taken during the Junior and Senior (or graduate equivalent) years.
 These courses cover leadership skills and national defense policy.